Jimbly/LD45-somethinga-from-nothinga/README.md

 TODO:
   Title screen?
-  Save state of each level so you can freely go back and forth Infinite scroll with auto-zoom out matching aspect ratio better?
+  Infinite scroll with auto-zoom out matching aspect ratio better?
     Even if not infinite scroll, use whole width and zoom in when short Can start with smaller levels with larger icons and such